- 2: About Us

 In the lead-up to this exhibition, Bird's research has led to an extensive exploration in the changing traditions of bedchamber aesthetics and the potential these spaces have to profoundly affect the way we rest and rejuvenate.
 Bringing together these ideas, Dormitorium is presented as a communal sleep chamber and exploratory environment that encourages audiences to engage with a complexity of sensory propositions, from textures and materials to the immersive effects of moving light and sound techonlogies.

-Dormitorium has been created in collaboration with sleep disorder and physician Dr Marcus McMahon from Austin Health, alongside experimental audio-visual artist Kit Webster, composer and sound designer J David Franke, and performer and choreogrpaher Lillian Steiner.
+Dormitorium has been created in collaboration with sleep disorder and physician Dr Marcus McMahon from Austin Health and Professor Shanta Rajaratnam and Professor Sean Drummond - both senior academics at Monash University's Sleep Program, Monash Institute of Cognitive and Clinical Neurosciences, School of Psychological Sciences.
+With contributions from architect and artist Caitlyn Parry, composer and sound designer J David Franke, and performer and choreogrpaher Lillian Steiner.

 Artist impression for Dormitorium 2017